-Farah Ramzan Golan, CBE, is the CEO of Girl Effect, a creative non-profit organisation that has partnered with Gavi since 2016 to put girls at the forefront of efforts to increase uptake of the human papillomavirus (HPV) vaccine in developing countries.
+Farah Ramzan Golan, CBE, is the former CEO of Girl Effect, a creative non-profit organisation that has partnered with Gavi since 2016 to put girls at the forefront of efforts to increase uptake of the human papillomavirus (HPV) vaccine in developing countries.

 In 2018, as a Gavi Champion, Farah will help raise awareness of the Alliance’s achievements in the build-up to its mid-term review (MTR) meeting in Abu Dhabi on 10-11 December.

 Hosted by the United Arab Emirates, the MTR will take stock of Gavi’s progress towards its ambitious goal to immunise 300 million additional children by 2020, saving 5-6 million lives and securing economic benefits of US$ 80-100 billion globally.

 It is universally accepted that supplying services such vaccines and education is vital for progress.
 It is less widely recognised that, on its own, this is often not enough.

 While supplying these services is absolutely critical, negative attitudes and social norms often prevent girls from accessing them even though they’re available.
 For example, a father might not let his daughter visit a health clinic for a vaccination, if there is a stigma in their community that only sexually-active girls seek health services.

 Girl Effect tackles this side of the equation: demand creation.
 Through our work, a girl can start to seek information and inspiration, to express herself and to build vital relationships.
 By including her community, we help her to grow the belief and support of those around her to champion her, so that she is empowered to seek out the things she needs.

 We are a creative non-profit, bringing together a unique set of skills in media, mobile, brand, technology and international development.
 We build youth brands and mobile platforms that millions of girls and boys love and interact with: from apps that build skills, to TV dramas that explore vital issues and magazines written and distributed by girls.